 When to Contact a Transitional Care Coordinator

 The good news is that patients don’t need to contact a transitional care coordinator.
 We come to patients when they are admitted to our hospital.
-The transitional care coordinator is part of the cancer care team and works with patients and families to make sure that all aspects of their cancer care are coordinated and seamless.
+The transitional care coordinators are part of the cancer care team and work with patients and families as needed to make sure that all aspects of their cancer care are coordinated and seamless.

 The transitional care coordinator assists patients and their families by: